JetBrains/Qodana/topics/custom-profiles.md

 ## Configuration examples

 Here you can find several examples of profile configuration.
-The [](inspection-profiles.md#inspection-profiles-setup-a-profile) section explains how to run your profile while inspecting code.
+The [](inspection-profiles.md#inspection-profiles-setup-a-profile) section explains how you can run your profile while inspecting code.

 ### Exclude an inspection